Constellation, Arizona

 Constellation is a former mining town in Yavapai County, Arizona, United States.
 It has an estimated elevation of 3560 ft above sea level.
 The town was started to support the Monte Cristo Mine, which was later joined by several other mines.
-In 1925 the town had a post office and some 250 residents, but no trace of it is left, though ruins of the various mines surround the ghost town site.
+In 1925, the town had a post office and some 250 residents.
+No trace of it is left, though ruins of the various mines surround the ghost town site.